What are the recommended tools to start tracking your life? What apps and devices might you use get more personal data? How to track a life?

 UP Jawbone, Fitbit, and UnderArmour are all brands that have been building an interconnected ecosystem of devices, apps, and data storage for health wellness.
 If you already using one of their tools, it might be worth exploring their full platforms.

 Ultimately, as you look at different tools, it’s highly recommended that you ensure that the data is integrated into either Apple Health or Google Fit, since this will make it easier later to export, explore or interconnect your data-driven life.
-It also doesn’t hurt to try and export your data from these different services into something simple like a spreadsheet.
-You can learn a lot through simple spreadsheet charting.
+It also doesn’t hurt to export your data from these different services from time to time into something simple like a spreadsheet.
+You can learn a lot through simple spreadsheet charting or more advanced data visualization.

 Gyroscope: Recommended Aggregator and Personal Data Dashboard